 Civil War Relics You Might Find

-When you’re hunting on Civil War sites, you will likely come across the most common finds: bullets, buttons and buckles from soldiers’ uniforms, and pieces of their equipment.
+When you’re hunting on Civil War sites, you come across common finds like bullets, buttons and buckles from soldiers’ uniforms, along with pieces of their equipment.
 But if you do your research, and with some luck, you could find major treasure like canteens, rifles, and even bayonets.

 Authenticating Your Civil War Finds